 • color change;

-• proteinuria - from microalbuminuria to massive excretion of protein in the urine (3 g / day or more);
+• proteinuria – from microalbuminuria to massive protein excretion in the urine (3 g/day or more);

 • hematuria, erythrocyturia.

-Immunological research and allergy tests can reveal various disorders in the functioning of the body's defense system and confirm the autoimmune nature of the disease.
+Immunological examination and allergy tests can identify various disorders in the functioning of the body's defense system and confirm the autoimmune nature of the disease.

-Instrumental tests can confirm the doctor's assumptions, determine the morphological form, features of the course of glomerular inflammation and make a clinical diagnosis.
+Instrumental tests allow you to confirm the doctor’s assumptions, determine the morphological form, features of the course of glomerular inflammation and make a clinical diagnosis.

 Kidney ultrasound is an effective, safe and non-invasive method for diagnosing diseases of internal organs.
 Acute or chronic glomerulonephritis has the following signs on ultrasound: